-The Model 8333 principal measurements are:
+The Model 8336 measures:

-- The RMS values of AC voltages up to 1000V between terminals.
-By using ratios, the instrument can measure voltages up to hundreds of gigavolts. - The RMS values of AC currents up to 10,000 amperes (excluding neutral current).
-By using ratios, the instrument can measure currents up to hundreds of kiloamperes. - The DC components of voltages and currents (excluding neutral current). - Minimum and maximum half-cycle RMS voltage and current values (excluding neutral current). - Peak voltage and current values (excluding neutral current). - The frequency of 50Hz and 60Hz networks. - Current and voltage peak factors (excluding neutral current). - Calculation of the harmonic loss factor (FHL), application to transformers in the presence of harmonic currents. - Calculation of the K factor (KF), application to transformers in the presence of harmonic currents. - Measurement of total harmonic distortion with respect to the fundamental (THD in %f) of the current and of the voltages (excluding neutral current). - Measurement of the total harmonic distortion with respect to the RMS AC value (THD in %r) for the current and the voltages (excluding neutral current). - Active, reactive (capacitive and inductive), non-active, distortion, and apparent power, by phase and cumulative (excluding neutral current). - Power factor (PF) and displacement factor (DPF or cos Φ (excluding neutral current). - Measurement of the RMS distortion value (d) for the current and the voltages (excluding neutral current). - Short-term voltage flicker (PST) (excluding neutral current). - Active, reactive (capacitive and inductive), non-active, distortion, and apparent energy (excluding neutral current). - Current and voltage harmonics (excluding neutral) up to order 50: RMS value, percentage referred to the fundamental, (%f) (excluding neutral current), or the total RMS value (%r), minimum and maximum and sequence harmonics. - Apparent harmonic power up to order 50 (excluding neutral current): percentages referred to the fundamental apparent power (%f) or the total apparent power (%r), minimum and maximum of a rank. - Calculation of the rms neutral current from the currents measured on the phases of a three-phase system.
+- RMS values of AC voltages up to 1000V between terminals.
+By using ratios, the instrument can measure voltages up to hundreds of gigavolts. - RMS values of AC currents up to 10,000 amperes (neutral included).
+By using ratios, the instrument can measure currents up to hundreds of kiloamperes. - DC components of voltages and currents (neutral included). - Minimum and maximum half-cycle RMS voltage and current values (excluding neutral). - Peak voltage and current values (neutral included). - Frequency of 50Hz and 60Hz networks. - Current and voltage peak factors (neutral included). - Calculation of the harmonic loss factor (FHL), application to transformers in the presence of harmonic currents. - Calculation of the K factor (KF), application to transformers in the presence of harmonic currents. - Measurement of total harmonic distortion with respect to the fundamental (THD in %f) of the current and of the voltages (excluding neutral). - Measurement of the total harmonic distortion with respect to the RMS AC value (THD in %r) for the current and the voltages (neutral included) - Active, reactive (capacitive and inductive), non-active, distortion, and apparent power, by phase and cumulative (excluding neutral). - Power factor (PF) and displacement factor (DPF or cos Φ (excluding neutral). - Measurement of the RMS distortion value (d) for the current and the voltages (excluding neutral). - Short-term voltage flicker (PST) (excluding neutral). - Measurement of the long-term flicker of the voltages (PLT) (excluding neutral). - Active, reactive (capacitive and inductive), non-active, distortion, and apparent energy (excluding neutral). - Current and voltage harmonics (excluding neutral) up to order 50: RMS value, percentage referred to the fundamental, (%f) (excluding neutral), or the total RMS value (%r), minimum and maximum and sequence harmonics. - Apparent harmonic power up to order 50 (excluding neutral): percentages referred to the fundamental apparent power (%f) or the total apparent power (%r), minimum and maximum of a rank. - Inrush currents, starting of motors.

-2.3 DISPLAY
+DISPLAY 2.3

-- Waveforms (voltages and currents) - Frequency Bar Chart (voltages and currents excluding neutral current) - Screen Captures (12 maximum) - Transients Function: Detection and recording of transients (up to 51) between user-defined start and stop dates and times.
-Recording of four complete cycles (one before the triggering event and three after) on the six acquisition channels. - Trend Recording (data logging) Function: SD-card with date-stamping and user-defined start and stop dates for recording, with a maximum of 100 recording sessions.
-Display, in bar chart or graph form, of the means of many parameters vs. time, with or without minima and maxima. - Alarm Function: List recorded alarms (up to 4662) exceeding thresholds defined in the configuration menu.
-User-defined alarm monitoring start and stop times.
+- Waveforms (voltages and currents) - Frequency Bar Chart (voltages and currents) - Inrush Current Function: displays parameters useful for study of the starting of a motor - Instantaneous current and voltage at the instant designated by the cursor - Maximum instantaneous absolute value of the current and of the voltage (over the entire starting time) - RMS value of the half-cycle (or lobe) of the current and voltage (excluding neutral) on which the cursor is positioned - Maximum half-cycle RMS current (over the entire starting time) - Instantaneous network frequency at the instant designated by the cursor - Maximum, mean, and minimum network frequencies (over the entire starting time) - Time at which starting of motor commenced - Screen Captures (50 maximum) - Transients Function: Detection and recording of transients (up to 210) between user-defined start and stop dates and times.
+Recording of four complete cycles (one before the triggering event and three after) on the eight acquisition channels. - Trend Recording (data logging) Function: 2GB memory with date-stamping and user-defined start and stop dates for recording, with a maximum of 100 recording sessions.
+Display, in bar chart or graph form, of the means of many parameters vs. time, with or without minima and maxima. - Alarm Function: List recorded alarms (up to 16,000) exceeding thresholds defined in the configuration menu.
+Userdefined alarm monitoring start and stop times.